 - Part of digital access to all South Africans includes TV migration nationally from analogue to digital broadcasting.

-SIP 16: SKA & Meerkat
+SIP 16: SKA & MeerKAT

-SKA is a global mega-science project, building an advanced radio-telescope facility linked to research infrastructure and high-speed ICT capacity and provides an opportunity for Africa and South Africa to contribute towards global advanced science projects.
+The Square Kilometre Array (SKA) is a global mega-science project, building an advanced radio-telescope facility linked to research infrastructure and high-speed ICT capacity and provides an opportunity for Africa and South Africa to contribute towards global advanced science projects.

 SIP 17: Regional integration for African cooperation and development

 - Participate in mutually beneficial infrastructure projects to unlock long-term socio-economic benefits by partnering with fast-growing African economies with projected growth ranging between 3% and 10%.